echo-dphan/lamp/README.md

 ```
 sudo vim /etc/hosts
 ```
-And append the following to the end of the file:
+Append the following to the end of the file:
 ```
 127.0.0.1   example.test www.example.test
 ```